pubnub/kafka-bridge/kafka/readme.md

 Now in a separate terminal session, run the dockerfile in **Part 2**.
 Messages are bing simulated on the `topic` topic as we speak.

-## Part 2: Dockerfile - Up and running in 60 seconds
+## Part 2: Up and running in 60 seconds - Edge Messaging Platform Dockerfile

 For security, you will need to get your private API keys from: https://dashboard.pubnub.com/signup
 The following API Keys are for public-use and may be rotated.

+Open a new terminal session and run the following commands:

 ```shell
 cd edge-messaging-platform